lacounty-isab/workshops/docusaurus/docs/postman/ex4-headers.md

 3. From the environment dropdown, select **Test**.

-4. Go back to the *Get charge 826* request and click **Send** to verify that our API key is no longer sent.
+4. Go back to the *Charge 826* request and click **Send** to verify that our API key is no longer sent.

 5. Select the **Headers** tab of the request definition.